rust-secure-code/cargo-auditable/README.md

     println!("{}", COMPRESSED_DEPENDENCY_LIST[0]);
 ```

 Now you can `cargo build` and the dependency data will be embedded in the final binary automatically.
-You can verify that the data is actually embedded using the steps from [the demo](#Demo).
+You can verify that the data is actually embedded using the extraction steps from [the demo](#Demo).

 See the [auditable "Hello, world!"](https://github.com/Shnatsel/rust-audit/tree/master/hello-auditable) project for an example of how it all fits together.